FAQs

 Learn more about preparing to apply to participate in an ACE program.

-ACE programs take place throughout the summer.
+ACE programs take place throughout the summer starting in May through mid-July.
 Program dates and daily time commitments are set well in advance and must be adhered to by student-athletes.
-As you decide which program(s) are the best fit, we encourage you to consider any summer school obligations, team or training requirements, potential competitions, etc. that might have an impact on which dates and time of day you can participate.
-All students are required to participate in pre-program training and meetings that occur between March and June (depending on program dates).
+As you decide which program(s) are the best fit, we encourage you to consider any summer school obligations, team or training requirements, potential competitions, etc. that might have an impact on which dates you can participate.
+All students must participate in pre-program training and meetings that occur between March and June (depending on program dates).

-You are encouraged to talk with your coaches about your program session options to ensure that you are taking all timing and training requirements into consideration.
+You are encouraged to talk with your coaches and your academic coordinator about your program session options to ensure that you are considering all academic, competition, and training requirements .
 ACE participants are expected to be excellent representatives of their team and committed to being a student-athlete throughout their time on campus.

 From November to January, ACE will hold information sessions and meet ‘n greets.
 Notifications will be announced on our website and social media and via Duke Athletic Department communication channels.